Find a Lender-Approved Local Conveyancer in Lees and Moorside

 • Shanley Wright , Property Lawyers, OL16 1DZ

-• Dealing with the registration formalities for the buyer and the mortgage (if appropriate) at the HMLR.
+• Dealing with the registration procedures for the change in ownership and the mortgage (where relevant) at the Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.